Mount Aso: Onsen

 Because Mount Aso is a volcano, there are many onsen hot springs areas, such as Uchinomaki, Asoakamizu, and Kurokawa.

+Current closure

+As of May 2026, the crater is closed to visitors due to a not yet recovered helicopter wreck on the southeast slope.
+The helicopter crashed in January 2026 but the conditions inside the crater prevent safe access for recovery personnel.

 Hiking

 Mt.
-Aso has numerous hiking trails leading to the interesting peaks and mountains around the crater.
-The Nakadake trail will take you to the highest peak which is part of the active crater and often closed when volcanic gas or volcanic activity is too high.
-The other surrounding trails offer enjoyable terrain and unique views over the grasslands, the Aso crater, and a small conical peak called Komezuka.
+Aso has numerous hiking trails leading to the peaks and mountains around the crater.
 Nearly all of the trails (excluding Nekodake) can be accessed from the bus stop at the museum.

 In popular culture

 In Ishirō Honda's kaiju films, Mount Aso is home to the giant pteranodon kaiju Rodan.
 In Rodan, the creature and its mate perish when the volcano erupts.

 Mount Aso serves as the inspiration of Mt.
 Chimney in Pokémon Ruby and Sapphire, Pokémon Emerald and the remake Pokémon Omega Ruby and Alpha Sapphire.

 In the manga Magical Girl Spec-Ops Asuka by Makoto Fukami and Seigo Tokiya, the final battle of the Distonian War that took place 3 years before the events of the series takes place on Mount Aso.

 In the 2006 tokusatsu disaster film Sinking of Japan directed by Shinji Higuchi, Mount Aso erupts as an aircraft carrying the Japanese Prime Minister flies over it, raking the plane with flying rocks and causing it to crash with the loss of all on board.
 Mount Aso's eruption also destroys the city of Kumamoto.

 Mount Aso also appears in Kaidō Battle 2: Chain Reaction and Tokyo Xtreme Racer: Drift 2.